Strength of Minibatch Noise in SGD: Noise Structure for Generic Settings

-\begin{remark} The Hessian approximation was invoked in most of the literature without considering the conditions of its applicability \citep{jastrzebski2018three, pmlr-v97-zhu19e, liu2021noise, wu2020noisy, Xie2020}.
-Our formal treatment in Section~\ref{app: general} also provides such conditions for the applicability.
+\begin{remark} Assumption~\ref{assum 2} can be replaced by a weaker but more technical assumption called the ``decoupling assumption", which has been used in recent works to derive the continuous-time distribution of SGD \citep{mori2021logarithmic, wojtowytsch2021stochasticb}.
+The Hessian approximation was invoked in most of the literature without considering the conditions of its applicability \citep{jastrzebski2018three, pmlr-v97-zhu19e, liu2021noise, wu2020noisy, Xie2020}.
+Our result does provide such conditions for applicability.
+As indicated by the two assumptions, this theorem is applicable when the batch size is not too small and when the local minimum has a loss close to $0$.
 The reason for the failure of the Hessian approximation is that, while the FIM is equal to the expected Hessian $J=\mathbb{E}[H]$, there is no reason to expect the expected Hessian to be close to the actual Hessian of the minimum. \end{remark}